ckindermann/radx-ontology-workflows/docs/index.md

-# RXOW Ontology Documentation
+# RADx Ontology Workflows

 [//]: # "This file is meant to be edited by the ontology maintainer."

-Welcome to the RXOW documentation!
+Welcome to the documentation for RADx Ontology Workflows!

-You can find descriptions of the standard ontology engineering workflows [here](odk-workflows/index.md).
+We specify standard operating procedures for the creation, review, publication, and maintenance of ontologies in the RADx Data Hub.
+You can find an overview of such workflows [here](odk-workflows/index.md).